VithusanU/Rock-Paper-Scissors-App/README.md

 The player that wins the majority of the three rounds will be the winner of the game.

-To demo all of this functionality, try out a final version of this project, located <a href="https://s3.amazonaws.com/codecademy-content/programs/build-apis/projects/build-apis-project-1-rock-paper-scissors-x99/project/index.html" target="_blank">here</a>.

-## How To Begin

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/rock-paper-scissors-x99/project-1-rock-paper-scissors-x99-start.zip" target="_blank">here</a>.
-To do this, you may either use the git command line tool
-(if you are comfortable with it) or click the green button labeled "Clone or download" at the top right of this page and select "Download zip".
-After downloading the zip folder, double click it to uncompress it and access the contents of this project.

 ## Implementation Details